About compliance and enforcement under the RVSA

 Our compliance approach

-Our compliance approach and model document can be found at the below link.
-The document provides information on how we will conduct our compliance and enforcement work over the transitional period, following commencement of the RVSA on 1 July 2021.
-The transitional period ends on 30 June 2023.
+Our compliance approach and model provides information on how we will conduct our compliance and enforcement work under the RVS legislation.

 - sets out an escalating compliance response to escalating risk and non-compliant behaviours

-- shows the relationship between non-compliant behaviour and the likely corresponding VSO regulatory response
+- shows the relationship between non-compliant behaviour and the likely corresponding regulatory response

-- allows flexibility in addressing non-compliance issues and risks as they arise, and
+- allows flexibility in addressing non-compliance issues and risks as they arise

 - complements our current regulatory posture.